Unemployed? Ask about fee reduction consideration.

 If you choose to commission my service I will present you with fee remitance instructions.
 When the commission is formal, I assign a project start date, project turnaround, and prepare my inquiries.
 Inquiries?????

 When the project start date has been assigned my first effort is the "Inquiries" process.
-Every resume inspire them.
+Every resume inspires them.
 I identify them, author them, and present them to you for responses.

 Your responses assist me in "filling in the blanks" that every HR personality recognizes.
 You can't leave it to the person considering your document to fill them in.
 That's my job.